Who We Are

 In the News

 Currently, we have members from Sodus, Marion, Newark, and Clyde.
-High school students in the surrounding area can apply to join.
+Teens age 13-17 in the surrounding area can apply to join.
 Please contact Gabriela Quintanilla to request more information.
 (Download Brochure Here)

 There are also opportunities to help JOY by offering, rides, food, and educational opportunities.
 Contact Gabriela to discuss.